-yield during second year of study.
-The average gross returns from the pooled data recorded was Rs.
 4,77,600/haas compared to Rs.
 4,49,600 in farmers practice.
 Thus, the ICM practices registered an increase of 6.22 % gross returns over farmers practice.
-The pooled data on net returns also showed that e-superiority of ICM practices were more economically viable thanever farmers practice.
-The study also demonstrated It was also noticed that net returns recorded under ICM practices (Rs.3,52,125/-) wereas 9.85% higher than farmers practice.
-Economic analysis of the yield performance revealed that the observed benefit cost ratio of demonstration plots wereas observed to be higher than the control plot i.e., farmer practice.
+The pooled data on net returns also showed that ICM practices were more economically viable than farmers practice.
+The study also demonstrated that net returns recorded under ICM practices (Rs.3,52,125/-) were 9.85% higher than farmers practice.
+Economic analysis of the yield performance revealed that the observed benefit cost ratio of demonstration plots were higher than the control plot i.e., farmer practice.
 The cumulative effect of technological interventions over two years, revealed an average benefit cost ratio of 3.80 in demonstration plots compared to 3.48 in control plots.
-Thus, this study demonstrated the Similar observation of increased economic benefit ofby adopting ICM practices.
-This corroborated studies was also reported by Rathodet al.[14] and Choudharyet al. [15] who found similar results.
+Thus, this study demonstrated the economic benefit of adopting ICM practices.
+This corroborated studies by Rathodet al.[16] and Choudharyet al.[17] who found similar results.